redbor24/bitly2/README.md

 ## Description
-The script returns the number of clicks on a Bitlink or Bitlink for a regular link
+The script returns the number of clicks on a Bitlink or Bitlink for a regular link.

 ## Requirements
     requests==2.26.0